jacebenson/cedar/docs/docs/tutorial/chapter2/routing-params.md

 :::info Wait... why am I getting a TypeScript error?

-When you have your dev server running, the Redwood CLI will watch your project and generate types.
+When you have your dev server running, the Cedar CLI will watch your project and generate types.
 You can regenerate these types manually too, by running `yarn rw g types`.

 In this case, the path `/article/{id}` doesn't specify the type of `id` - so it defaults to `string` - where as our article id is actually a `number`.
 We'll tackle this in the next few sections - so you can ignore the red squiggle for now, and power through!
 :::